KastnerRG/Read_the_docs/docs/project2.rst

 In this project and in future projects, you may want to edit the testbench.
 If you make any edits, please **submit the altered testbench file** too, and explicitly state in your report what changes you made and why.

 **50 points:** Response to the questions in your report.
 Your answers should be well written and clearly delineated (for example: placing each question under a separate subheading).
 Additional points (up to 20) will be subtracted for poor formatting and/or answers that are hard to understand.
-Examples of issues include any spelling errors, multiple/egregious grammar errors, poor presentation of results, lack of written comparison of the results, etc. Report the throughput, resource usage, and accuracy for each design you discuss in your report, and include the files for these designs in your submission.
-We encourage the use of tables for stating results and the changes that produced them, and figures to draw comparisons between different designs.
-Use these figures and tables in your discussion.
-A well-written report is informative but not overly verbose.
+Examples of issues include any spelling errors, multiple/egregious grammar errors, poor presentation of results, lack of written comparison of the results, etc. A well-written report is informative but not overly verbose.
 You will be deducted points if you do not follow the instructions on directory naming and file structure.
+In all plots clearly label your axes and each datapoint.

 **50 points:** Correct working project on PYNQ.